Nivolumab (Intravenous route)

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, a loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

-Check with your doctor if you have a headache, confusion, seizures, stiff neck, vomiting while using this medicine.
+Check with your doctor if you have a headache, confusion, seizures, stiff neck, or vomiting while using this medicine.
 These may be symptoms of encephalitis.

 This medicine may cause a rare but serious type of an allergic reaction called an infusion reaction.
 This can be life-threatening and requires immediate medical attention.
 Tell your doctor right away if you start to have a skin rash, dizziness, trouble breathing, chest tightness, swelling in your face or hands, fever or chills while you are receiving this medicine.